Gkrumbach07/docker-py-kaldi-asr/README.md

 ```
 pipenv run python app.py -H {HOST} -S
 ```
+If you plan to run the simulator on OpenShift, you will need to set the `DO_SIMULATE` enviroment variable to `True`.
+This makes it so the script will auto run as a simulator compared to the other options.

 ### Kafka Streaming
 You can stream your clients predictions to a Kafka topic using the tags `-b` for the broker and `-t` for the topic.
+In OpenShift, you can set the `KAFKA_BROKERS` and `KAFKA_TOPIC` enviroment variables to your desired Kafka streams.
+Using Kafak here will produce the decoded audio (text) and the user id to the desired Kafka topic.
 ```
 pipenv run python app.py -H {HOST} -b {BROKER}:9092 -t {TOPIC}
 ```